 Practical Considerations

-The XT52 is significantly lighter at the lamp head, which can be an advantage when rigging on long arms or booms.
+The Aputure XT52 is significantly lighter at the lamp head, which provides a distinct advantage when rigging on long arms or booms.
 The BLAIR chipset is designed for high color fidelity, and the Sidus Link integration provides a polished wireless control interface.
-Both fixtures allow for dimming a 5K-equivalent source to 1% without color shifts or the need for physical scrims.
+Both fixtures allow for dimming a 5K equivalent source to 1% without color shifts or the need for physical scrims.

 If you are in the neighborhood and want to see these units side by side, feel free to stop by Geronimo Creek.
 We always have the coffee on and love talking shop.
 We have both units available in our rental inventory if you want to take one out on your next project and see how it performs in the field.